 An official appeal of a grade by a student is a very serious matter and should be considered only when highly unusual conditions exist.
 The authority and responsibility of the instructor in the grading process is questioned only very rarely and under the most unusual circumstances.
 If a student nevertheless believes a grade appeal is appropriate, the procedures described in the Coker College Student Handbook must be followed.
 The Student Handbook is available online.
-The procedures for appealing a grade are also available online from the Office of the Provost.
+The procedures for appealing a grade are also available online from the Office of the Vice President for Academic Affairs & Dean of the Faculty.